Connor Wong Player Props: Red Sox vs. Rangers

-On Tuesday, Connor Wong (.152 slugging percentage in past 10 games, with no home runs) and the Boston Red Sox play the Texas Rangers, whose starting pitcher will be Dane Dunning.
-First pitch is at 1:35 PM ET.
+Connor Wong -- with an on-base percentage of .121 in his past 10 games, 163 points lower than his season-long percentage -- will be in action for the Boston Red Sox versus the Texas Rangers, with Jon Gray on the mound, on July 5 at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Blue Jays.
+He had a one-hit performance in his last game (1-for-3) against the Rangers.

 Connor Wong Game Info & Props vs. the Rangers